-- Public Policy and Management majors need not have GOVT1001 in order to register for GOVT2006 but must have GOVT1000 and GOVT1012. - II.
-Public Policy and Management Internship Programme (GOVT3115) Acceptance to GOVT3115 (Internship), which runs for six weeks in the summer, is subject to the availability of positions, as a result only a limited number of students will have this option.
-Final year students should therefore register for
+- I. \Public Policy and Management majors need not have GOVT1001 in order to register for GOVT2006 but must have GOVT1000 and GOVT1012. - II. \\Public Policy and Management Internship Programme (GOVT3115) Students may undertake GOVT3115 Public Policy and Management Internship Programme, for six weeks in the summer of their second or final year.
+The internship is subject to the availability of positions in government ministries and departments, which means that only a limited number of students will have this option.
+Second year students may apply for the internship at the start of their second year of study.
+Final year students may also apply at the start of their final year of study.
+However, final year students who apply for the internship MUST also register for GOVT3118 until a determination is made about the availability of positions.
+Registration for GOVT3118 will ensure that you meet the requirements for successful completion of the programme.